carleton-smart-grid/usage-visualizer/README.md

 ## Running the Comms.
 Spoofer Tool
 It is advised **before** running the [comms. spoofer](https://github.com/carleton-smart-grid/usage-visualizer/blob/master/dat/spoofcomms.py) script, the SQLite3 database is cleared.
-This can be done conveniently through running the SQLite3 script `reset.txt`.
-This can be done through the terminal command:<br> `sqlite3 database.db < reset.txt`.
+This can be done conveniently through running the SQLite3 script `reset.sql`.
+This can be done through the terminal command:<br> `sqlite3 database.db < reset.sql`.

 The comms. spoofer is a simple python script run from terminal using the command: `python3 spoofcomms.py dataset.csv database.db rwp`.